Level Set Teleportation: An Optimization Perspective: EXPERIMENTS

-\textbf{Image Classification}: To confirm our observations, we train a two-layer neural network with the soft-plus activation and \( 500 \) hidden units on the MNIST dataset \citep{lecun1998mnist}.
-We consider deterministic optimization and compare gradient methods with teleportation steps once every five iterations, starting at \( k = 5 \), with the same methods using no teleportation steps.
-Note that we omit normalized GD due to its similar performance to GD.
-See \cref{fig:mnist-convergence} for results.
+\textbf{Image Classification}: To confirm our observations, we train a two-layer network with \( 500 \) neurons and soft-plus activations on MNIST.\ We use full-batch gradients and compare teleporting once every five iterations, starting at \( k = 5 \), against the same methods without teleportation. \cref{fig:mnist-convergence} shows that, as on the UCI datasets, teleporting leads to faster convergence for every optimization method considered.
+This gap is particularly pronounced for normalized GD and GD with line-search.
+Although teleportation steps significantly increase the gradient norm, it decreases quickly and generalization performance is unaffected.
+See Figures~\ref{fig:mnist-stochastic} and~\ref{fig:mnist-deterministic-non-smooth} for results with stochastic gradients and non-smooth activations.

-Similar to our experiments with the UCI datasets, teleporting leads to faster convergence for every optimization method.
-GD with teleportation, in particular, makes significantly more progress the first step after teleporting compared to the standard method; this corresponds with our theoretical derivations, which predict a linear rate for the first step after teleportation.
-Interestingly, line-search does not appear to be necessary to obtain this fast rate, indicating that \( \lambda_k \approx L \) may hold after most teleportation steps.
-Finally, although teleportation significantly increases the gradient norm, it does not remain large and generalization performance is unaffected.
-See Figures~\ref{fig:mnist-stochastic} and~\ref{fig:mnist-deterministic-non-smooth} for additional results with stochastic gradients and non-smooth activations.

-\textbf{Effects of Regularization}: As mentioned in \cref{sec:teleport}, the training problem for neural networks with positively homogeneous activation functions (e.g. ReLU networks) is not coercive.
-As a result, the level sets are not necessary compact and the teleportation problem may not admit a solution --- see \cref{prop:relu-teleport} for theoretical details.
-One way to circumvent this problem is to ``compactify'' the level sets by including weight-decay regularization in the training objective. \cref{fig:regularization-ablation} compares the effects of regularization strength on the success rates of methods with and without teleportation.
-We find that methods using teleportation solve more problems at each regularization level than methods without, although the performance gap does shrink as regularization strength decreases.
-We conclude that while teleportation is most helpful for moderate amounts of regularization, it can be used safely in any non-zero regularization regime.
+\textbf{Comparison with Newton}: \cref{eq:newton-direction} implies that GD with teleportation can be viewed as a type of Hessian-free Newton method.
+We study this connection and compare GD with teleportation at every step against Newton-CG \citep{dembo1983truncated}, an inexact Newton update where the search direction is computed using the conjugate gradient (CG) method.
+Because both methods use only Hessian-vector products, we can ensure an equal computational burden by fixing the number of CG iterations to be the same as the number of iterations used by \cref{alg:teleport}.